Dorothy Allison: Honors and awards

-Bastard Out of Carolina was a finalist for the 1992 National Book Award for Fiction.
+Allison's first novel, the semi-autobiographical Bastard Out of Carolina (1992), was one of five finalists for the 1992 National Book Award.
 Publishing Triangle named Bastard Out of Carolina one of "The Triangle's 100 Best" novels of the 1990s.
 In 2007, Allison was elected to the Fellowship of Southern Writers.
 The same year, she was awarded the Jim Duggins Outstanding Mid-Career Novelists' Prize at the Saints and Sinners Literary Festival, as well as the Robert Penn Warren Award for Fiction.

 In 2018, Allison received the Trailblazer Award from the Golden Crown Literary Society for being, in the words of Karin Kallmaker, "the original firebrand.
 She didn't write for approval, she wrote to survive.
 She is a firebrand, truthteller, and trailblazer."
-In 2019, the Alice B Readers Appreciation Committee of The Alice B Readers Award bestowed the coveted Alice B Medal and honorarium upon Allison and the Thomas Wolfe Prize.
+In 2019, the Alice B Readers Appreciation Committee of The Alice B Readers Award bestowed the Alice B Medal and honorarium upon Allison and the Thomas Wolfe Prize.
 Allison was the 2024 recipient of the Publishing Triangle's Bill Whitehead Award for Lifetime Achievement.
 This award celebrated the recipient's lifetime of work and commitment to fostering queer culture.
 She received a $3,000 prize, one of the largest cash prizes in LGBTQ+ letters.